hamidgholami/flask-cd/README.md

 <details>
 <summary> Preview</summary>

-- [ ] Adding DB (`MySQL`) and connecting the application to it and assing some forms in application.
+- [ ] Adding DB (`MySQL`) and connecting the application to it and adding some forms in application.
 - [ ] Creating a `StatefulSet` for `MySQL` for deploying it on Kubernetes.
     - [ ] Configure clustring for `MySQL` in Kubernetes.
 - [ ] Implementing `ROOK` or `longhorn` as a `StorageClass` in Kubernetes.